- Prayer and Worship

 Passing on Hope is a program designed specifically for refugees to help fellow refugees.
 These funds are used for a variety of purposes, including supplementing government programs administered by USCCB--Migration and Refugee Services.

-(We reserve the right to decline donations under certain circumstances.
+We reserve the right to decline donations under certain circumstances.
 All donations will be considered and processed in the District of Columbia.
 The United States Conference of Catholic Bishops (USCCB) is an organization with 501(c)(3) status.
 Contributions are deductible as provided by law.

 By accepting this message, you will be leaving the website of the